- Required time in business: 1+ years

-Collateral can help get you lower rates and faster financing — but how much do you need?
+An asset can help get you lower rates and faster financing — but your options can be limiting.

 How much collateral do I need for a business loan?